mhmdawnallah/Learning-Vuejs/README.md

 - **Filters**: functions that can be used to transform data in the template, such as formatting dates or filtering lists.
 - **Mixins**: reusable code snippets that can be shared across multiple components, and can include data, methods, computed properties, and more.

+## Reactive vs Non-Reactive Frontend
+- Reactive Frontend:
+A reactive frontend is built using a reactive framework, such as Vue.js, React, or Angular.
+In a reactive frontend, the UI is bound to the data and is automatically updated when the data changes.
+This means that when the user interacts with the UI, such as by clicking a button or typing in a form, the changes are immediately reflected in the underlying data and the UI is updated accordingly.
+This makes it easier to build complex and dynamic user interfaces, and can improve the performance and responsiveness of the application.

+- Non-Reactive Frontend:
+A non-reactive frontend is built using traditional HTML, CSS, and JavaScript without a reactive framework.
+In a non-reactive frontend, the UI and the data are not directly connected, and the UI must be manually updated whenever the data changes.
+This means that when the user interacts with the UI, such as by clicking a button or typing in a form, the changes are not automatically reflected in the underlying data and the UI must be manually updated.
+This can make it more difficult to build complex and dynamic user interfaces, and can result in slower performance and less responsive applications.

+In summary, a reactive frontend is designed to automatically update the UI in response to changes in the data, while a non-reactive frontend requires manual updates to keep the UI in sync with the data.
+Reactive frameworks can simplify the development of complex user interfaces and improve performance and responsiveness.

 ## Additional Resources
 [Vue js documentation](https://vuejs.org/guide/introduction.html)